Understanding Universal Design

-In this day and age, we’re constantly bombarded by advertising that tries to sell us on products that will solve all of our problems—unclutter our homes; make cooking take half as long; allow us to age in place—and this all sounds great.
+In this day and age, we’re constantly bombarded by advertising that tries to sell us products that will solve all of our problems—unclutter our homes; make cooking take half as long; allow us to age in place—and this all sounds great.

-It also makes it hard to know which products are truly well-designed, and which ones will leave us cursing our Amazon carts wondering why we trusted all the 5-star reviews.
+It also makes it hard to know which products are truly well-designed, and which ones will leave us cursing our Amazon carts and wondering why we trusted all the 5-star reviews.

 Wouldn’t it be great if there was a way to assess products’ designs before we buy them?
 As both an engineer and occupational therapist (OT), I often use the principles of Universal Design to help me choose products that fit my needs and the needs of my clients.

 Becoming familiar with the principles of Universal Design can help point you toward buying products that are flexible, safe, and simple to use!

 In simple terms, Universal Design is an approach to designing that considers the needs of people of all ages, sizes, and levels of ability to produce things that can be used by anyone.

 Ireland’s National Disability Authority (NDA) defines Universal Design as follows:

 “Universal Design is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.”